kdotamoh/ts-gql-antd/README.md

 cd ts-gql-antd && npm i
 ```

-Create a .env file in the root directory and set the base URI:
+Rename the .env.sample file in the root directory to .env and set the base URI:

 ```
 REACT_APP_BASE_URI=<your-base-uri>